 Brandwatch is much more than a hashtag analytics tool.
 Instead, we'd call it a complete social media marketing platform.
 Brandwatch combines listening, publishing, engagement, analytics, and reporting tools into a single platform with an intuitive, customizable interface.
 The platform offers flexible search, filtering, labeling, and tracking functionality that can save social media marketing teams tons of time.
 In terms of analytics, Brandwatch tracks more than 600 metrics and includes:

 - Suite: Contact for pricing

 Iconosquare is another powerful hashtag analytics tool.
 With it, you can track follower evolution, reach, impressions, average engagement rate per post, completion rate by Instagram Story type, and more.
 Iconosquare's interface is easy to use and understand and uses visuals to help users understand what their data is telling them.
-Also, similar to Falcon, Iconosquare includes features to help you publish your social media content:
+Also, similar to Brandwatch, Iconosquare includes features to help you publish your social media content:

 - Automatic publishing and tagging

 - Advanced: $79/month (billed annually)

 YouScan is a social media analytics tool that includes image analysis.
 The user interface leaves quite a bit to be desired, but the platform is doing something right if you believe the big names that use it (McDonald's, Google, and PepsiCo, just to name a few).
 YouScan is, at its core, a social listening tool that you can use to scan social media and the rest of the web for mentions of your brand (or your competitors) and then analyze those mentions.